cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/ssh.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 Select your domain and go to **DNS**.

-2. Select **+ Add record**.
+2. Select **Add record**.
 Choose `CNAME` as the record type.
 For **Name**, choose the hostname where you want to create a Tunnel.
 This should match the hostname of the Access policy.

 3. For **Target**, input the ID of your Tunnel followed by `.cfargotunnel.com`.
 For example: